Wrecking Ball (Overwatch): Conception and creation

-Dee Bradley Baker provided the hamster noises for Hammond.

 Due to Wrecking Ball having two sets of voice lines (one for Hammond's squeaks, another for the mech's translation), Blizzard had to rework the system that characters would use at the start of matches to account for Wrecking Ball's lines.
 Other sound effects for the character were taken from various weapons firing recordings, and from the sound of rolling metal balls and bowling balls alongside the spinning of a hamster wheel.
 For voicing Hammond, Blizzard had constructed a fictional language of hamster-speak and was looking to use a mix of animal noises, such as coyotes pups, to create the voice lines.
 Blizzard then received an audition tape from Dee Bradley Baker, a voice actor well known for his work doing animal sounds, and Blizzard changed direction to incorporate Baker's lines.

 Goodman considered that, at the time of Wrecking Ball's release, the hero would become disruptive to the metagame at the time.
 A frequent strategy at that point was for defenses to stack up at an objective with shield-bearing characters like Reinhardt and Orisa providing sufficient defense to make it difficult for the attacking team to break through.
 Existing characters like D.Va and Winston can hurl themselves behind or within enemies lines, but without support, these characters do not survive long on their own.
 Goodman said that with Wrecking Ball's combined abilities, the character has a way to get into a defensive line, survive long enough, and escape quickly due to the mech's mobility.
 Goodman said that Wrecking Ball is still fragile, as if the character is trapped or slowed, it becomes very easy to take down.

 Wrecking Ball's release was an interregnum from preceding Overwatch add-on content, which was based on new villains and geopolitical conflict.
 While Overwatch developer Blizzard had hinted at the character's existence, the game's official Twitter account conspicuously teased the character in the days prior to its announcement in late June 2018 as the 28th playable hero on the roster.
 Wrecking Ball was released for public testing on the Public Test Region (PTR) the same day as the announcement.
 Wrecking Ball was fully added to Overwatch on all game servers on July 24, 2018.